 About the name

-According to the guide, it was name after the Green family who used the caves to shelter their animals.
+According to the guide, it was named after the Green family who used the caves to shelter their animals.

 How to get to Cueva de los Verdes Lanzarote